Dowell-Lab/srworkshop/day04/worksheets/3_Day4_Mapping_worksheet.md

     - Copy the full path to your `chr21Eric_repA.RNA.sorted.bam` file.
 One way to display this full path is using the command `realpath <file>`.
 Then copy it to your clipboard.
     - Open a terminal on your local machine (NOT connected to the AWS).
     - Navigate to the local directory where you want your mapped files.
-      - Note again that on a Windows machine, it may be easiest to navigate to your Desktop, which is either located at `/mnt/c/Users/<username>/Desktop/` OR `/mnt/c/Users/<username>/OneDrive/Desktop/`
+      - Note that on a Windows machine, it may be easiest to navigate to your Desktop, which for Windows Subsystem for Linux is either located at `/mnt/c/Users/<username>/Desktop/` OR `/mnt/c/Users/<username>/OneDrive/Desktop/`
     - Use `rsync` to transfer the bamfile to your current directory on your local machine (`rsync <username>@<AWS_ip_address>:<path to file> ./`).
 Do the same with the `chr21Eric_repA.RNA.sorted.bam.bai` file.